dabblelab/3-alexa-audio-streaming-example-skill/readme.md

 # Audio Stream Starter - Skill Template

-A starter template for an Alexa audio streaming skill.
+This is a starter template for creating an Alexa audio streaming skill.